wunderwuzzi23/blog/content/posts/2021/huskyai-using-azure-counterfit.md

 huskyai>
 ```

-You can see the outputed predictions scores, and also a saved image of the processed sample.
+You can see the outputted predictions scores, and a saved image of the processed sample.
 In this case the sample image at index zero is the "shadowbunny image" which we also used in previous Husky AI posts.

 You can see it's correctly classified as not being a husky.

+There are some other useful commands to know, like `reload`.
+If you make changes to the target implementation that command will reload your code on the fly.

 ## Performing an attack